Description

 | Dilution Range | 1:200 |

-Bis-propargyl-PEG10 is reactive with azide-bearing compounds or biomolecules in copper catalyzed Click Chemistry.
-By introducing PEG units into the molecule, the solubility of the compound in aqueous environment can be improved.
+Bis-propargyl-PEG8 consists of two propargyl groups which can react with azide-bearing compounds or biomolecules in copper catalyzed Click Chemistry to form stable triazole linkage.
 Reagent grade, for research purpose.
 Please contact us for GMP-grade inquiries.

-Bis-propargyl-PEG10 is reactive with azide-bearing compounds or biomolecules in copper catalyzed Click Chemistry.
-By introducing PEG units into the molecule, the solubility of the compound in aqueous environment can be improved.
+Bis-propargyl-PEG8 consists of two propargyl groups which can react with azide-bearing compounds or biomolecules in copper catalyzed Click Chemistry to form stable triazole linkage.
 Reagent grade, for research purpose.
 Please contact us for GMP-grade inquiries.